wesbos/es6-articles/35 - Building your own Promises.md

 If we load this, we'll immediately we see "Wes is cool" in the console.
 This is because we created a `promise`, and then immediately resolved it by passing "Wes is cool" back to us.

-It's really not that useful, but what you can probably see is that if we wanted to resolve something after some amount of time, maybe after some processing has been done.
+It's really not that useful, but what you can probably see is that if we wanted to resolve something after some amount of time, maybe after some processing has been done, we can use promises.
 Maybe you wanted to do some processing on the background that's really intensive, like an AJAX request for data.
 There's a whole bunch of different use cases for when you would want to use a `promise`.

 Essentially it all boils down to "I don't want to stop JavaScript from running, I just want to start this thing, and then when it comes back I'll deal with the actual result."